encryption4all/postguard/pg-pkg/README.md

 }
 ```

 ### `GET /v2/irma/jwt/{token}`

 Retrieves a JSON Web Token (JWT) for an ongoing or finished session.
 Returns a
 JWT using the `text/plain` content type.
 The JWT is an IRMA session result
 signed by the IRMA server.
 This token can subsequently be used as HTTP
 Authorization Header to retrieve USKs, see below.

 ### `GET /v2/irma/key/{timestamp}`

-Retrieves a User Secret Key (USK) for a timestamp.
-The request must include a
+Retrieves a User Secret Key (USK) for a ciphertext with the given timestamp.
-HTTP Authorization header `Authorization: Bearer <JWT>`.
-If the server is
+The request must include a HTTP Authorization header `Authorization: Bearer <JWT>`.
-unable to find and decode and verify the JWT, a `401` (`UNAUTHORIZED`) is
-returned.
-If a user requests a key for an invalid timestamp, e.g., one that
-lies beyond the expiry date, a `401` is returned.

 If the JWT is a valid JWT signed by the IRMA server, the result will look as
 follows: